Harvard Glaucoma Fairness: A Retinal Nerve Disease Dataset for Fairness Learning and Fair Identity Normalization: Introduction

 \section{Introduction}

-Machine learning research relies heavily on open-access datasets like ImageNet and CIFAR for its advancement \cite{deng2009imagenet,krizhevsky2009learning}.
+\IEEEPARstart{M}{achine} learning research relies heavily on open-access datasets like ImageNet and CIFAR for its advancement \cite{deng2009imagenet,krizhevsky2009learning}.
 To conduct specific research in machine learning, it is essential to have access to datasets that are tailored to the particular research question.
-The topic of fairness in machine learning has garnered increasing attention in recent times, as it holds significant relevance to our society and human lives \cite{kadambi2021achieving,parikh2019addressing,Mehrabi_CSUR_2021}.
-In the fairness field is relatively new, and the quantity and quality of publicly available datasets are limited.
+The topic of fairness (also known as equity interchangeably) in machine learning has garnered increasing attention in recent times, as it holds significant relevance to our society and human lives \cite{kadambi2021achieving,parikh2019addressing,Mehrabi_CSUR_2021}.
+In the field of fairness learning, the quantity and quality of publicly available datasets are limited.